rforssen.net / iot / app

 Configuration

 Config is read from /config.json on the device filesystem at boot via platform.get_config().
-Update at runtime via POST /config — device must restart to apply changes to hardware-level settings.
+All keys are optional — defaults are applied in code if a key is absent.
+Update at runtime via POST /config; hardware-level settings (pin assignments, LED count) require a reboot to take effect.

-min_dist 50 Minimum valid distance in mm.
-Readings below this are clamped.
+min_dist50 Minimum valid distance in mm.
+Readings below this are clamped upward.
 Also the "full" end of the LED scale.

-max_dist 1500 Maximum valid distance in mm.
-Readings above this are treated as out-of-range (not a sensor failure).
+max_dist1500 Maximum valid distance in mm.
+Readings above this are returned as max_dist — not counted as a sensor failure.
 Also the "empty" end of the LED scale.

-led_count 10 Number of NeoPixel LEDs in the strip.
+led_count10 Number of NeoPixel LEDs in the strip.
+Requires reboot to take effect.

 Example config.json